 Her first recording devoted to Robert Dussaut & Hélène Covatti melodies, with Iñaki Encina Oyón at the piano, released in the Spring 2020 by Audax Records, is warmly welcomed by the critics and received the “Preis der deutschen Schallplattenkritik”, and was selected by Le Monde.

 As González and Encina continue to work on lied/mélodie, they focus on re-discovering unknown composers, which can be heard at the LIFE Victoria Festival in Barcelona, Opéra de Lille, Opéra de Dijon and Teatro de la Zarzuela in Madrid.

 Continuing to add roles to her repertoire, González consistently works with vocal technique teachers Michelle Wegwart & Hedwig Fassbender, along with conductor Iñaki Encina Oyón and coaches Alfredo Abbati & Margaret Singer.

-González's forthcoming roles include: Mimi (La Bohème) in Barcelona and Toulon, Micaëla (Carmen) in Sanxay, la Contessa Almaviva in Luxembourg, Juliette (Roméo et Juliette) in Houston, Lauretta (Gianni Schicchi) in Tokyo (posponed).
+González's forthcoming roles include: Mimi (La Bohème) in Toulon, Micaëla (Carmen) in Sanxay, la Contessa Almaviva in Luxembourg, Juliette (Roméo et Juliette) in Houston, Lauretta (Gianni Schicchi) in Tokyo (posponed).